Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Juni 2025 19.51.16 UTC
+- WIB: Sabtu, 14 Juni 2025 20.32.59 UTC
-- WITA: Sabtu, 14 Juni 2025 20.51.16 UTC
+- WITA: Sabtu, 14 Juni 2025 21.32.59 UTC
-- WIT: Sabtu, 14 Juni 2025 21.51.16 UTC
+- WIT: Sabtu, 14 Juni 2025 22.32.59 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature